Poinsettias, Easter Lilies, and Altar Flowers

 St. Stephen's asks for gifts to the Flower Fund to enable the Flower Guild to provide flowers each week.
 You are invited to designate your remembrance or thanksgiving, and you will be recognized in the church bulletin for a full month of your choosing.

 Use the button above to sponsor flowers.
 The Vestry suggests a contribution of $125 to sponsor the full array of flowers placed on the altar.
 We invite you to contribute $125 for altar flowers if you can, but if that is prohibitive, we invite a $75, $50 or $25 donation.
 St. Stephen’s practices Grace Economics, which allows people to pay what they can afford.
 Regardless of what you donate, you will be recognized in the Bulletin for the whole month and nobody will know the amount you donated.

 At Christmas, you may sponsor poinsettias, and at Easter, lilies, in honor or memory of loved ones or other blessings.
 Use the buttons above to sponsor lilies ($15 each) or poinsettias ($15 each).

-We encourage you to donate flowers using our online platform, but if you prefer not to donate online, you can still sponsor flowers by calling the Church Office (Sylvia Swain) during the week at 713-528-6665 or by using a paper order form in the Gathering Area display rack.
+If you prefer not to donate online, you can still sponsor flowers by contacting the Business Office (Kathleen Wiley) at email@example.com or 713-821-9167 or by using a paper order form in the Gathering Area display rack.

 Anyone can sponsor flowers at any time; you needn’t be a member of the church.
 Just go online, name the occasion or people the flowers celebrate and your chosen month.
 If you like to plan ahead, you can sign up and pay for flowers that will be displayed later in the year.